 This bright and balanced hybrid vegetable is more delicate than standard cauliflower in addition to boasting a more vibrant, balanced taste with a subtle sweetness that becomes more pronounced when cooked.

 The coral-like florets of the Fioretto resemble tiny flower bouquets atop its long, slender stems.
-This newly developed stick-type cauliflower has a different appearance, but also provides a long delicious stem to be enjoyed as well.
+These long stems create a unique appearance compared to other cauliflowers, and also offer additional culinary delight.
 Fioretto requires minimal preparation and can be enjoyed raw, steamed, grilled, stir-fried or roasted for a fresh and satisfying side dish.

 Cooking with Fioretto